Snowflake MCS/EHS community

 Perhaps the largest festival in the area is held the Saturday before Thanksgiving in Winslow.

-The Snowflake area has a Walmart, two grocery stores, and various businesses offering photocopies, auto repair, hardware, etc. The town of Show Low has the usual assortment of big-box stores.
+The Snowflake area has a Walmart, two grocery stores, and various businesses offering photocopies, auto repair, hardware, etc. The town of Show Low has an assortment of big-box stores.

 A wide variety of fresh and boxed organic foods are available from a health food store in Snowflake.
 Most of the grocery stores also carry some organic foods.